Apple Arcade launches later this month for $4.99/mo – TechCrunch

 Users will access the service via a dedicated Arcade tab in the App Store.
 The company reiterated that the service will boast “more than 100 ground-breaking exclusive games,” also noting that new titles will be added every month.

 Apple has partnered with some high-profile studios like Konami, Square Enix and Capcom.
-We saw a few demos which all seemed very mobile-friendly.
+We saw a few demos, which all seemed very mobile-friendly.